samkenxstream/SamKenX_pantheon-systems-documentation/source/content/guides/site-portfolio-report/03-faq.md

 - The invoice is not a positive invoice (i.e. it has a negative balance rather than a charge to the customer).

-- You are special-terms customer
+- You are a special-terms customer

 ## Will invoices be accessible all the time after they are generated or do they expire or archive after certain period of time?